The Amazing Race 1 (Chinese season)

-Infiniti was the main sponsor for this event, including the grand prize: two Infiniti Q50Ls.
-All logos associated with the Chinese Amazing Race had the Infiniti logo.
-The English translation of the show is Infiniti The Amazing Race.

-Wallace Chung (referred to in the show as Zhong Hanliang) and his sister Jackie were the winners of this season.
+Wallace Chung (referred to in the show as Zhong Hanliang) and his sister Jackie were the winners of this season, while married couple Li Xiaopeng and Li Anqi finished second and classmates Bai Jugang and Guan Xiaotong finished third.

 Production

 Development and filming

 The first season was filmed from July 21, 2014 to November 23, 2014.
 The filming was not consecutive due to celebrities' schedule problems, differing from most international franchises.

 A task originally arranged after the Detour of Leg 4 was cancelled due to terrible weather condition.
 The Pit Stop of Leg 8 was forced to be moved for the same reason.
 Previews on the official site originally cited Austria as the destination to be visited after Greece.
 However, during filming, this was changed to South Korea for unknown reasons.

 The Yield on Leg 6 was unaired.
 This season introduced two twists.
 The Save was awarded to the winners of the eighth leg.
 The team that won the pass must use it and make a team that was eliminated return at the ninth leg.
 The Versus had teams compete against each other.
 The winning team receives their next clue, while the losing team waits out a 15-minute penalty.

 This is the first time in an Amazing Race franchise that an elimination occurred in a double-length final leg.